 How Much is the Marriage License Fee?

-The cost of a marriage license varies per city or municipal hall, but it ranges from PHP 280 to PHP 352.
+The cost of a marriage license varies per city or municipal hall, but it ranges from ₱250 to ₱352.

 A marriage license is valid anywhere in the Philippines for 120 days from the date of issue.
-If you don’t use it within that period, the expired marriage license is considered canceled.
+If you don't use it until the expiration date, the marriage license is considered canceled.

 Marriage License Tips to Remember